-- understanding and responding to impacts from catchment runoff (Campbell and McKenzie, 2004; Petus et al., 2016), coastal developments (e.g., marina constructions) and dredging proposals. - Understanding natural levels of change (e.g., Macreadie et al., 2014; Yaakub et al., 2014; McKenzie et al., 2016) and supporting marine habitat conservation (e.g., GSS Ramsar Wetland, Cooloola World Heritage area, and Great Sandy Marine Park).
+- understanding and responding to impacts from catchment runoff^[27, 33], coastal developments (e.g., marina constructions) and dredging proposals. - Understanding natural levels of change^[34-36] and supporting marine habitat conservation.

 Seagrass-Watch monitoring efforts are vital to assist with tracking global patterns in seagrass health, and assessing human impacts on seagrass meadows, which have the potential to destroy or degrade these coastal ecosystems and decrease their value as a natural resource.
 Responsive management based on adequate information will help to prevent any further significant areas and species being lost.
 To protect the valuable seagrass meadows along our coasts, the community, government and researchers have to work together.